 - Form sausage into 4, thin patties then cook in a large, non-stick sprayed skillet over medium-high heat for 3-4 minutes a side, or until golden brown and crisp.
 Remove to a paper towel-lined plate to drain.
 Drain fat from skillet then return to stove and turn heat down to medium.
 Whisk eggs, salt, and pepper in a bowl then pour into the skillet.
 Cook until top is nearly set but still glossy, then carefully fold eggs over in half.
 Remove from heat to finish cooking.
 Meanwhile toast English Muffins.

 - To assemble, place 1/4 of the egg on the bottom of a toasted English muffin then top with cooked sausage patty and slice of cheese.
 Microwave for 20-30 seconds to melt cheese then cap with English muffin top.

 This recipe is courtesy of Iowa Girl Eats, http://iowagirleats.com.

 I am honest to goodness transported right back to that van, with one brother kicking the back of my seat, the other chewing loudly in my ear, and the dog begging for leftovers when I take a bite of this breakfast sandwich!

 As wretched as that sounds…wait, no, that was really wretched.
 But this sandwich – my goodness this sandwich! – is so stinking good.
 And quick and easy.
 Makes an awesome breakfast for dinner meal (brinner, y’all) too.
-Enjoy you guys!
+Enjoy!